top of page

 The Ultimate Guide to Cooling Foods in Ayurveda

-In this guide, you’ll learn how to:
+In this guide, you will learn how to:

-• Identify signs of Pitta imbalance
+• Recognize the key signs of Pitta imbalance

 What Kinds of Foods Reduce Body Heat in Ayurveda?